YouGotJaked/user-workload/README.md

 #### Average

-The 1 G file averaged a write speed of 3.0 MB/s and read speed of 5.3 MB/s.
+The 1G file averaged a write speed of 3.0 MB/s and read speed of 5.3 MB/s.

 ### 5 G